lnbits/boltcards/README.md

     - Set a card name.
 This is just for your reference inside LNbits.
     - Set the card UID.
 This is the unique identifier on your NFC card and is 7 bytes.
         - If on an Android device with a newish version of Chrome, you can click the icon next to the input and tap your card to autofill this field.
-        - Otherwise read it with the Android app (Advanced -> Read NFC) and paste it to the field.
+        - Otherwise read it with the Android app (Bottom menu -> Read NFC) and paste it to the field.
     - Advanced Options
         - Card Keys (k0, k1, k2) will be automatically generated if not explicitly set.
             - Set to 16 bytes of 0s (00000000000000000000000000000000) to leave the keys in default (empty) state (this is unsecure).
             - GENERATE KEY button fill the keys randomly.
-    - Click CREATE CARD button
+    - Click COPY AUTH URL button
 - Click the QR code button next to a card to view its details.
 Backup the keys now!
 They'll be comfortable in your password manager.
     - Now you can scan the QR code with the Android app (Create Bolt Card -> SCAN QR CODE).
-    - Or you can Click the "KEYS / AUTH LINK" button to copy the auth URL to the clipboard.
+    - Or you can Click the "COPY AUTH URL" button to copy the auth URL to the clipboard.
 Then paste it into the Android app (Create Bolt Card -> PASTE AUTH URL).
 - Click WRITE CARD NOW and approach the NFC card to set it up.
 DO NOT REMOVE THE CARD PREMATURELY!

 ## Erasing the card - Boltcard NFC Card Creator